Find us on a church near you

 St George's will be back in the church from Sunday 13th September at 10.30am.
 If you would like to attend please let us know via email.
 We will also be continuing with our online services as we know that not everyone will be able to or want to come back at the moment.

 We are now allowed to open our churches for private prayer.
-Following guidance from the Diocese we have completed the relevant needs assessment and the church will be open from 9am-4pm on Thursdays and Sundays, starting with Sunday 21st June.
+Following guidance from the Diocese we have completed the relevant needs assessment and the church will be open from 9am-4pm on Thursdays and Sundays.
 Please do watch the video posted at the side of this page where Revd.
 Mandy explains what it is going to be like inside the church and what needs to happen in order to keep all of us safe and well.
-In summary:

 You are welcome to go into the church during these times for private prayer, but we also recognise that many people are shielding, or may not want to risk visiting the church, and that is OK as well.